 First Published: 2006

 The Witch of Portobello by Paulo Coelho is not a straight biographical book or the opinion of the writer on its main protagonists.
 Its what the other people transcribe the writer about the women, the Witch of Portobello.

 The Witch of Portobello is one such book with words that impact and inspire.
-A very unusally written story, conveyed not from the protagonists’ point of view but from the perspective of the people she has met and acquainted with in life.
-The main purpose of books by Paulo Coelho is not always about the plot but the message it wants to convey.
+A very unusually written story, conveyed not from the protagonist’s point of view but from the perspective of the people she has met and become acquainted with in life.
+The main purpose of books by Paulo Coelho is not always about the plot but the message they want to convey.

 Sherine Khalil who later renames herself as “Athena” is a young woman gifted with the knowledge of the “Divine” and helps people find their calling.
-Though her spiritual works are noble, this puts a strain with her personal relationship with her mother, her husband and becomes a catalyst in her defection with the Church.
+Though her spiritual works are noble, this puts a strain on her personal relationships with her mother, her husband and becomes a catalyst in her defection with the Church.

 First Published: 2005